What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 A performance that feels as if you have just swallowed an entire packet of 45p own-branded sweets from Sainsbury’s, this is the second year in a row that the Czech Republic has done it: make me develop a doomed crush on the lead singer and proceed to follow him for an entire year on Instagram.

-It’s also quite noticeable in the way that the song sounds exceptionally cockney in some parts.
+It’s also quite noticeable that the song sounds exceptionally Cockney in some parts.
 “She was my neighbour when we were thirteen” raps the lead singer, Albert, sounding as if he went to the Dick Van Dyke school of British accents.

 Does it make much sense?
-No. Then again, neither did last year’s entry, the lead singer turning his back to us whilst gyrating, whilst wearing and singing about his backpack.
+No. Then again, neither did last year’s entry, the lead singer turning his back to us, gyrating whilst wearing and singing about his backpack.

 Entry: Sister by S!sters